Boneato/boneato/designspec.md

 All locations will also be marked on a map on the right side of the page.
 Leaflet can be used to displayed marked points.
 By getting location information (latitude & longitude) from our database, locations will be marked on the map.
 Leaflet also has Layer Groups where several layers for different locations can be grouped to one same map.

-All locations will also be marked on a map on the right side of the page.
-Leaflet can be used to displayed marked points.
-By getting location information (latitude & longitude) from our database, locations will be marked on the map.
-Leaflet also has Layer Groups where several layers for different locations can be grouped to one same map.

 ![Page of a specific ingredient, login prompt when voting](wireframes/screen-14.png)

 If a user attempts to vote “Confirmed” or “Didn’t Find” for an entry before first signing in, an error message will appear: “Please sign in with Google to share whether you found this ingredient here.”
 Clicking the “sign in with Google” link will take the user to the Sign In page.